vyassuyog1/django-oidc/README.rst

         "post_logout_redirect_uris": ["http://localhost:8000/openid/callback/logout/", ]
     }

-    # Default is using the 'code' workflow, which requires direct connectivity from website to the OP.
+    # Default is using the 'code' workflow, which requires direct connectivity from your website to the OP.
     OIDC_DEFAULT_BEHAVIOUR = {
         "response_type": "code",
         "scope": ["openid", "profile", "email", "address", "phone"],